prismspecs/pi-captive/README.md

 Visit any HTTP website in a browser.
 You should see the captive portal page with:
 - Welcome message
-- Connection information cards
+- Interactive chat feature where users can post messages
-- Interactive color scheme button
+- Messages are shared in real-time with all connected users
-- Statistics display button
+- Optional name field for chat messages

 ## Troubleshooting Guide